 This school is the best.
 I am in 6th grade and I think the teachers prepared me very well.

 Smith Elementary School is a public elementary school in Atlanta.
-The principal of Smith Elementary School is Sidney Baker, who can be contacted at firstname.lastname@example.org.
-1,052 students attend Smith Elementary School and identify primarily as Asian/Pacific Islander; White, non-Hispanic; and Multiracial.
-3% of the Smith Elementary School students are "limited in English proficiency."
-9% of the 1,052 students here are classified as "economically disadvantaged", and 13% get reduced lunch prices.
+The principal of Smith Elementary School is Sidney Baker and can be contacted at firstname.lastname@example.org.
+1,052 children attend Smith Elementary School and identify primarily as Asian/Pacific Islander; White, non-Hispanic; and Multiracial.
+3% of the Smith Elementary School students have "limited English proficiency."
+9% of the 1,052 students here are classified as "economically disadvantaged", and 13% have subsidized lunches.
 The ratio of students to teachers at Smith Elementary School is 13:1.
-Garden Hills Elementary School is one of the nearest elementary schools.
+The Suzuki School is one of the nearest elementary schools.

 - Drawing painting